Vice Chair , Singapore Venture and Private Capital Association (SVCA)

 Open

 Although European investors may be seen to be backing local growth-stage success stories, many later-stage companies often turn to foreign investors.
 If Europe is to reduce its reliance on growth stage foreign capital to a level similar to other mature ecosystems such as the US or China which self-funds to the tune of 80%, European investors would need to step up significantly as Europe’s startups are still gasping for capital.
-It's time for bold action: harmonized regulations, tax incentives for investors, and may be a pan-European startup visa?
+It's time for bold action: harmonized regulations, tax incentives for investors, and maybe a pan-European startup visa?

 Join us to debate how Europe can unleash its entrepreneurial potential and close the funding gap before it's too late.